Darwaja/guide-for-beginners/readme.md

 Choose any.
 You will be fine.

 ## How do I learn language `xyz`
 Visit the language `xyz`'s website.
-Most websites have their own websites along with documentation and resources for people to get familiar with it.
+Most languages have their own website along with documentation and resources for people to get familiar with it.
 I recommend reading books, or watching videos only from sources recommended by the language's community.
 There are tutorial introductions written by members of the community as well, so be sure to browse for them as well.